 - 5-year non-destructive testing of all aerial devices and aerial platforms (as per NFPA 1911)

 - Maintenance, repairs and (CSA) air sample testing (2 x year) of two Breathing Air compressors within the Fire Department, plus service, maintenance and repairs to the Tecumseh Fire breathing apparatus compressor

-- Repairs to Akron & TFT nozzles and all other water delivery devices
+- Repairs to Akron & TFT nozzles and appliances (as per NFPA 1962)

 - Assisting in the development of training manuals and procedures on new equipment